'Social distancing' in the spectacular wilds of western Mongolia; carefree times indeed, but when can we reasonably expect them to return?

-Obviously, we cannot operate in isolation, and the exact timing is still difficult to predict, but we are hopeful that by late 2020 some regional Asian destinations may start to re-open, probably in stages, with in some cases restrictive quarantine requirements (which are not likely to work for all but the most determined travellers), and perhaps even the need to demonstrate antibody-based immunity, or a recent negative test (more on that later).
+Obviously, we cannot operate in isolation, and the exact timing is still difficult to predict, but we are hopeful that by the summer of 2021 some regional Asian destinations may start to re-open, probably in stages, with in some cases restrictive quarantine requirements (which are not likely to work for all but the most determined travellers), and probably the need to demonstrate proof of a recent negative test, and/or approved vaccination.
 Regional countries will also need to agree to an initial framework, or travel bubble, for the coordination and synchronization of reciprocal protocols with regards to quarantining for example - which may prove difficult in practice.
 Indeed, at least in Asia, there has been a lot of talk but little or no action to date.

 We also need air travel to come back, which we assume will happen regionally at first, and then internationally.
 A co-ordinated strategy, both on the part of various Asian countries, and some of the relevant international regulatory bodies (e.g. IATA/APAC) will also be critical in order to create the framework for a standardized strategy to help mitigate fragmentation and confusion.

-And while there has been much talk of 'air corridors' and 'travel bubbles', it seems that our best bet this year, at least from our Hong Kong perspective, is the opening up, with the requisite health certificate and clearance, of some of our favourite destinations in western China and eastern Tibet.
+And while there has been much talk of 'air corridors' and 'travel bubbles', it seems that our best bet in the first instance, at least from our Hong Kong perspective, is the opening up, with the requisite health/vaccination certificate and clearance (hopefully without the whiff of vaccine nationalism that is in the air), of some of our favourite destinations in western China and eastern Tibet.

 Will getting there be more of a fuss?

 Probably, for the forseeable future at least.
-There will be temperature checks at airports, you will need to wear a mask to board a plane, and some destinations, as already mentioned, may require proof of a recent negative test (again more on that later) to enter the country.
-This is all perfectly manageable using decentralized ledger (blockchain) infrastructure but it is probably wishful thinking to expect that countries, and the relevant supra-national organizations, will quickly come together to agree on reciprocally agreed protocols.
+There will be temperature checks at airports, you will need to wear a mask to board a plane, and many destinations, as already mentioned, will require proof of a recent negative test and/or vaccination to enter the country.
+This is all perfectly manageable using decentralized ledger (blockchain) infrastructure for example but it is probably wishful thinking to expect that countries, and the relevant supra-national organizations, will quickly come together to agree on reciprocally agreed protocols.
 To reiterate, a co-ordinated approach, with standardized regional proceedures will probably work best.
 Given that we have always been first and foremost about creating extraordinary, once-in-a-lifetime adventures though, we trust that whatever the increased level of inconvenience, we will make it all worthwhile when it is safe to do so.

 What about the potential risk of joining a small group?